 Feasibility and Benefits:

 I think that this career path is extremely feasible for me.
 I think this because I’ve been working in construction and infrastructure jobs since I entered the workforce.
 Throughout my time working for the construction company I have learned about different sectors of a construction company.
-The equipment shop I have worked in oversaw and interacted with many different parts of the construction company because it was our job to provide equipment and understand what was needed on the job sites.
+The equipment shop I have worked in oversaw and interacted with many different parts of the construction company.
+It was our job to provide equipment and understand what was needed on the job sites.
 Not only did I learn about different sectors of a construction company in the vehicle shop, but I’ve also refined my ability to work with others in that field.
 I have had to lead my own projects that I was assigned, and I have been led in projects that I was given.
 Due to this fact, though I do not claim to have a complete understanding, I have some experience and understanding of what leadership means in the field of construction.
 To be educated and ready for this job I will need “A bachelor's degree is often the minimum education requirement to become a CM.”
 (Indeed) Employers, also desire the relevant work experience in construction when hiring someone for construction management.
 In another Indeed article it is stated that a “construction project manager is constantly multitasking, maintaining excellent organization is crucial to ensure everything runs smoothly.”
-(Indeed) These qualities not only apply to a construction manager but a an efficient leader in general.
-The outlook and pay for a construction manager is also showing to be very good.
-The Bureau of labor statistics claims that “The median annual wage for construction managers was $104,900 in May 2023” and that “Employment of construction managers is projected to grow 9 percent from 2023 to 2033” (Bureau of Labor Statistics) these statistics show that the career field for construction manager not only pays well, but is a growing field.
+(Indeed) These qualities not only apply to a construction manager but also to an efficient leader in general.
+The outlook and pay for a construction manager also knownto be very good.
+The Bureau of labor statistics claims that “The median annual wage for construction managers was $104,900 in May 2023” and that “Employment of construction managers is projected to grow 9 percent from 2023 to 2033” (Bureau of Labor Statistics) these statistics show that the career field for construction manager not only pays well but is also a growing field.
 I believe that this career path is also extremely meaningful to society.
 Since the dawn of civilization, people have needed shelter and roads, the modern day is no different.
 The benefits of this career path include stability, good pay, and a job that can bring purpose to life.

 Three ad examples: